Corporate Governance

 Corporate Governance Structure

-Overview of Board of Directors and Advisory Committees
+Overview of the Board of Directors, Audit and Supervisory Committee and Advisory Committee

 Name Description

-Board of Directors Chaired by the president, the Company's Board of Directors is made up of eleven directors (nine men and two women, of whom four are outside directors).
-Meetings are attended by the Audit & Supervisory Board members.
+Board of Directors Chaired by the president, the Company's Board of Directors is made up of twelve directors (nine men and three women, of whom six are outside directors).
 Regular meetings are held once per month, in principle, but extraordinary meetings may also be convened as necessary.
 These meetings are held to approve important matters stipulated by laws and regulations, as well as determine matters pertaining to management, and to supervise directors' performance of their duties.

 Business Investment Administration Committee The Business Investment Administration Committee creates opportunities to deliberate on business investment projects submitted by the Company or Group companies that exceed the standard amount and important investment projects that require multifaceted and careful consideration.
 The Committee also establishes a system to report these results to the Executive Committee or the Board of Directors.

-CSR Promotion Committee The CSR Promotion Committee works with Group companies to consider important policies related to CSR for the entire Group in order to contribute to increasing corporate value over the medium- to long-term, creates opportunities to report and evaluate the CSR activities of the Company and each Group company, and also establishes a system to report these results to the representative director and the Board of Directors.
+Group Sustainability Promotion Committee The Group Sustainability Promotion Committee works with Group companies to consider important policies related to Sustainability for the entire Group in order to contribute to increasing corporate value over the medium- to long-term, creates opportunities to report and evaluate the Sustainability activities of the Company and each Group company, and also establishes a system to report these results to the representative director and the Board of Directors.

 Overview of Each Meeting Body